-\textbf{Performance across various distribution shifts.} Here we test the performance of the models from the Model Zoo on different distribution shifts ranging from common image corruptions (CIFAR-10-C, \cite{hendrycks2019robustness}) to dataset resampling bias (CIFAR-10.1, \cite{recht2019imagenet}) and image source shift (CINIC-10, \cite{darlow2018cinic}).
-For each of these datasets, we measure standard accuracy, and Fig.~\ref{fig: aa_domain_adaptation} shows that improvement in the robust accuracy (which often comes with an improvement in standard accuracy) on CIFAR-10 also correlates with an improvement in standard accuracy across distribution shifts.
-On CIFAR-10-C, we observe that robust models (particularly with respect to the $\ell_2$-norm) tend to give a significant improvement which agrees with the findings from the previous literature \citep{ford2019advnoise}.
-Concurrently with our work, \citet{taori2020measuring} also study the robustness to different distribution shifts of many models trained on ImageNet, including some $\ell_p$-robust models.
-Our conclusions qualitatively agree with theirs, and we hope that our collected set of models will help to provide a more comprehensive picture.
-Additionally, we measure robust accuracy in the same threat model used on CIFAR-10 (see Fig.~\ref{fig:aa_domain_adaptation_linf_l2} in Appendix~\ref{sec:app_additional_analysis}), and notice how $\ell_p$ adversarial robustness generalizes across different datasets, and a strong positive correlation between robust accuracy on CIFAR-10 and its variations.
+\textbf{Performance across various distribution shifts.} We test the performance of the models from the Model Zoo on different distribution shifts ranging from common image corruptions (CIFAR-10-C, \cite{hendrycks2019robustness}) to dataset resampling bias (CIFAR-10.1, \cite{recht2019imagenet}) and image source shift (CINIC-10, \cite{darlow2018cinic}).
+For each of these datasets, we measure standard accuracy, and Fig.~\ref{fig: aa_domain_adaptation} shows that improvement in robust accuracy (which often comes with an improvement in standard accuracy) on CIFAR-10 correlates with an improvement in standard accuracy across distributional shifts.
+On CIFAR-10-C, robust models (particularly with respect to the $\ell_2$-norm) tend to give a significant improvement which agrees with the findings in \citep{ford2019advnoise}.
+Concurrently with our work, \citet{taori2020measuring} study the robustness to different distribution shifts of many models trained on ImageNet, including some $\ell_p$-robust models.
+Our conclusions qualitatively agree with theirs, and we hope that our collected set of models will help to provide a more complete picture.
+Moreover, we measure robust accuracy, in the same threat model used on CIFAR-10, using AutoAttack~\citep{croce2020reliable} (see Fig.~\ref{fig:aa_domain_adaptation_linf_l2} in Appendix~\ref{sec:app_additional_analysis}), \mat{in order to see how $\ell_p$ adversarial robustness generalizes across the datasets representing different distributions shifts}, and observe a clear positive correlation between robust accuracy on CIFAR-10 and its variations.